Japan takes the lead in cleaning up orbiting space junk | DW | 09.04.2021

 "Once a satellite reaches the end of its operational life, the tether is unwound into space and changes the orbit of the satellite by taking advantage of the Earth's magnetic field."

-The end result, once again, is the vehicle descending until it burns up harmlessly in the atmosphere and ALE Co. is hoping to carry out a demonstration of its system before the end of this year.
+The end result, once again, is the vehicle's descending until it burns up harmlessly in the atmosphere, and ALE is hoping to carry out a demonstration of its system before the end of this year.

-Another solution has been put forward by Sky Perfect JSAT Corp., a satellite communications company, which aims to use a laser to shoot down defunct spacecraft.
+Another solution has been put forward by the satellite communications company Sky Perfect JSAT Corp., which aims to use a laser to shoot down debris.

 The Tokyo-based firm is confident that it will be able to launch its first commercial debris-destroying vehicle in 2026.